GaurRitika/DVA/README.md

    python scripts/verify_api_key.py

 6. Start the backend server:
-firstly confirm ,you must be inside the DVA folder cd backend uvicorn app:app --reload --host 0.0.0.0 --port 8000
+firstly confirm ,you must be inside the DVA folder,
+ -  cd backend,
+ -  uvicorn app:app --reload --host 0.0.0.0 --port 8000

 7. start the mybackend server(in a new terminal): firstly confirm ,you must be inside the DVA folder